satansdeer/satansdeer.github.com/src/pages/posts/react-modal-window/index.md

 ## Summary

 This is it.
-We've used `webpack` to build and bundle our javascript.
-We've added a simple popup component and an opt-in form.
+We've used `webpack` to build and bundle our Javascript.
+We've added a simple pop up component and an opt-in form.

 In next article we'll add tests and learn about some tools that we have for testing React applications.